yasmin2424/heymate-report-yasmin/README.md

 - Building a pipeline to deliver actionable insights to restaurant clients

 ## How to Run the Analysis
+To render the Heymate recommendation proposal report on your local machine, follow these steps:

 ### 1. Check if Quarto is Installed